 '''

 $ datalad create artproject && cd artproject

-[INFO] Creating a new annex repo at /home/me/usecases/provenance/artproject

 create(ok): /home/me/usecases/provenance/artproject (dataset)

 '''

 For his art project, Rob decides to download a mosaic image composed of flowers from Wikimedia.
 As a first step, he extracts some of the flowers into individual files to reuse them later.
 He uses the datalad download-url command to get the resource straight from the web, but also capture all provenance automatically, and save the resource in his dataset together with a useful commit message: